-So, what happens if you don’t take proper vitamin supplementation and minerals post-bariatric surgery?
-I am glad you asked.
+So, what happens if you don’t take the proper vitamins and minerals?

 Signs of Vitamin Deficiency